 It is recommended that, under normal circumstances, the 5th and 95th percentile heaviest weights be selected as the target weight for the small and large test vehicles, respectively.
-In recognition of the fact that vehicle weights have increased dramatically in the last ten years, the 2nd and 90th percentile vehicle weights were chosen for the test vehicles in this document.
+In recognition of the fact that vehicle weights have increased dramatically in the last ten years, the 2nd and 90th percentile

+236 | Manual for Assessing Safety Hardware

+vehicle weights were chosen for the test vehicles in this document.
 As shown in Table H-1, the 4-door Honda Civic, weighing 2,421 lb (1,099 kg), represents the 2nd percentile lightest vehicle sold in 2002.
 Vehicles within ±55 lb (25 kg) of the Civic fall within this weight category and include more than 400,000 cars, or 2.4 percent of all vehicles sold.
 Test agencies have reported that an adequate supply of used test vehicles can normally be obtained whenever more than 50,000 vehicles are sold nationally for any given model.
 Nevertheless, it is recommended that no test vehicle be selected unless there are at least 100,000 units sold each year in the target weight range.

-As shown in Table H-2, the 95th percentile heaviest passenger vehicle sold in 2002 weighed approximately 5,420 lb (2,460 kg) while a 5,000-lb (2,270-kg) vehicle was near the 90th percentile.
-Note that these vehicle weights represent a dramatic increase since the early 1990s when the 95th percentile heaviest vehicle was approximately 4,400 lb (2,000 kg).
-Due to the rapid increase in vehicle weights prior to the development of the guidelines in 2009, the 90th percentile vehicle weight was selected as the appropriate size for the light truck test vehicle.
+As shown in Table H-2, the 95th percentile heaviest passenger vehicle sold in 2002 weighed approxi- mately 5,420 lb (2,460 kg) while a 5,000-lb (2,270-kg) vehicle was near the 90th percentile.
+Note that these vehicle weights represent a dramatic increase since the early 1990s when the 95th percen- tile heaviest vehicle was approximately 4,400 lb (2,000 kg).
+In recognition of the rapid increase in vehicle weights over the last 15 years and the expectation that the recent rise in gasoline prices may begin to push vehicle weights down, the 90th percentile vehicle weight was selected as the appropri- ate size for the light truck test vehicle.
+Initially, a 3/4-ton, two-wheel drive, regular cab pickup truck, such as the Chevrolet Silverado 2500, was selected as the candidate test vehicle.
+This was the same

+vehicle recommended by NCHRP Report 350 (119), and it had the correct curb weight.
+By retaining the same test vehicle used in the prior document and merely increasing the target vehicle weight, the new performance evaluation guidelines would maintain the maximum possible connection with the prior procedures.
+In this situation, testing agencies’ and hardware designers’ experience with the Report 350 vehicle would carry forward to the new procedures.

+Appendix H—Test Vehicle Selection Procedures | 237

 TABLE H-1.
 Small Car Weights and Sales Volumes